FRENCH SCUTTLE MEDITERRANEAN FLEET

 Left: The Vichy French scuttled all ships of any military value at Toulon, their large military harbor on the north shore of the Mediterranean coast, November 27, 1942.
 This aerial photograph, taken by the Royal Air Force the next day over the Quais de Milhaud harbor area, testifies to the thoroughness with which French seamen carried out their bitter task: Scuttled battleship Strasbourg (left) and cruisers Colbert, Algérie, and Marseillaise.
 The Strasbourg, whose bridge remained above water, capsized after a U.S. bombing attack on August 18, 1944.
 Free French Forces of Gen. Jean de Lattre de Tassigny captured Toulon ten days later.

 Right: Probably the French light cruiser Marseillaise during the scuttling of the French fleet in Toulon.
 Anxious that the Germans should not capture his ship, the captain of the Marseillaise ordered scuttling charges to be set and the sea valves opened on one side.
 The ship slowly capsized as German soldiers watched from the docks.
 Explosions eventually ripped the vessel apart and fires took hold as the last French seamen abandoned ship.
 The ship’s officers were taken prisoner.
-The ship burned for seven days.
+The ship burned for 7 days.

 Scuttled French warship at Toulon, Vichy France, November 27, 1942Scuttled "Strasbourg" at Toulon, Vichy France, November 28, 1942

 Left: Members of a motorcycle battalion from the 2nd SS Panzerkorps Das Reich inspect a Panzer IV medium tank, while in the background a French warship, probably the heavy cruiser Colbert, burns at its Toulon berth.
 (Terms of the Franco-German Armistice of June 1940 forbade German officers from boarding the demobilized French ships.)
 The cruiser was blown apart when her magazine exploded.
-The Colbert’s rusted hull remained on the sea floor until 1948, when her remains were scrapped.
+Colbert’s rusted hull remained on the sea floor until 1948, when her remains were scrapped.

-Right: A photograph of the Strasbourg taken on November 28, 1942, at Toulon.
+Right: A photograph of Strasbourg taken on November 28, 1942, at Toulon.
 The Italian Navy refloated the French flagship on July 17, 1943, but the armistice between Italy and the Allies in September 1943 halted these activities and the ship was taken over by the Germans.
 On April 1, 1944, the ship was returned to Vichy French authorities.
-Her wreck was then towed to the nearby Bay of Lazaret, where she was heavily bombed by U.S. aircraft and sunk three days after the start of Operation Dragoon, the August 15, 1944, Allied landings, as part of the preparations for the liberation of Toulon.
+Her wreck was then towed to the nearby Bay of Lazaret, where she was heavily bombed by U.S. aircraft and sunk 3 days after the start of Operation Dragoon, the August 15, 1944, Allied landings, as part of the preparations for the liberation of Toulon.

 Brief German Newsreel from November 1942 Showing Scuttled French Fleet in Toulon (in English)